girlscript/winter-of-contributing/C_CPP/Operating System Concepts/BankersAlgorithm.md

 - Bank only processes the house loan when the bank has sufficient money i.e It checks whether the difference is more than or not M. So that there is sufficient balance even if all account holders withdraw the money M simultaneously.

-## Data Structures used for implemention the Banker’s Algorithm
+## Data Structures used for implemention of banker’s algorithm-
 Let us assume that there are n processes and m resource types.

 1. Available